TLC: Tables, Ladders & Chairs (2016): Preliminary matches

 The actual pay-per-view event opened with Heath Slater and Rhyno defending the SmackDown Tag Team Championship against The Wyatt Family (Bray Wyatt and Randy Orton).
 In the end, Rhyno attempted a "Gore" on Orton outside the ring, but Luke Harper pushed Orton, resulting in Harper receiving the "Gore" from Rhyno.
-Rhyno returned to the ring to face Wyatt who he believed was the legal man.
+Rhyno returned to the ring to face Wyatt, who he believed was the legal man.
 Orton, however, surprised Rhyno with an "RKO" to win the titles.

 Next, Nikki Bella faced Carmella in a No Disqualification match.
 The match ended when Nikki sprayed Carmella with a fire extinguisher and performed a "Rack Attack 2.0" for the win.
 After the match, Carmella alleged that Natalya was the one that attacked Nikki at Survivor Series.

 After that, The Miz defended the Intercontinental Championship against Dolph Ziggler in a Ladder match.
 During the match, Miz targeted Ziggler's leg.
 Miz applied a Figure Four Leglock on Ziggler, whose leg was trapped in a ladder.
-Miz then performed a Skull-Crushing Finale To Ziggler Onto a lader.
+Miz then performed a Skull-Crushing Finale to Ziggler onto a ladder.
 As Ziggler climbed the ladder, Miz performed a Slingshot Powerbomb on Ziggler onto a ladder wedged in the corner.
 In the end, as Ziggler tried to retrieve the title belt, Miz attacked Ziggler with two low blows and retrieved the belt to retain the title.

 In the fourth match, Baron Corbin faced Kalisto in a Chairs match.
 Corbin executed the "End of Days" on Kalisto onto a pile of chairs to win the match.

 Next, Becky Lynch defended the SmackDown Women's Championship against Alexa Bliss in a Tables match.
 The match ended when Lynch and Bliss fought on the ring apron above a table.
 After Bliss was pushed down to the floor, Bliss performed a Powerbomb on Lynch through the table to win the title.